christopher-hone/christopher-hone.github.io/index.md

 Papers:
 [Geometric extensions](https://arxiv.org/abs/2309.11780), joint with Geordie Williamson.

-My honours thesis [my thesis](./thesis.pdf).
+My [Honours thesis](./thesis.pdf).
 It covers some aspects of one dimensional algebraic geometry.